Bathroom Wall Tile Height: How High Should You Go?

 Floor to Ceiling

-For you tile lovers, a floor to ceiling tile installation in the bathroom is the way to go.
+For you tile lovers, floor-to-ceiling bathroom wall tiles are the way to go.
 The look is fresh and modern, and can be done in every shape, size and color there is.
 We love the clean look of the straight set tile in the bathrooms below.
 The design feels clean and contemporary, and the floor to ceiling installation, with its saturated blue hue, becomes the focal point of the space.
 Tiling up to your ceiling will also add the feeling of height to your space!

 For a real wet room feel, try applying tile to the ceiling!